and the college’s ongoing response to the COVID-19 pandemic.

 The college is committed to creating an educational environment that is open to all individuals without discrimination on the basis of age, race, color, national origin/ancestry, religion, sex or gender, gender identity, sexual orientation, mental or physical disability, genetic information, or veteran status/membership in the uniformed services.
 The college affirms its commitment by holding all of its community members responsible for upholding this principle and recognizing their legal obligations under applicable federal and state statutes.

 This policy will be adjudicated by the student-run College Conduct Board and will be used when a student believes that they have experienced discriminatory harassment by another student or students in their college experience.
+In the case of the School of School Work, conduct under this policy will be heard by its designated hearing board made up of faculty and staff.
 This policy does NOT cover allegations of sexual misconduct, complaints of discrimination involving staff or faculty, or grade disputes.
-For sexual misconduct complaints, please see the Gender-Based and Sexual Misconduct Policy.
+For sexual misconduct complaints, please see the Sexual Misconduct Policy.
 For allegations of discrimination involving staff and faculty, please see the Equal Educational Opportunity policy.
 Grade disputes are governed by the college’s Grade Dispute Policy.

 Examples of such conduct include: